tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 - n = $10$

 <p align="center"><img src="assets/committee_size_10.png" width="700" /></p>
-For the graph showing varying probabilities with respect to the total number of network nodes, where the committee size is $10$, the probability dramatically increases when the total nodes is $0$ to$100$.
+For the graph showing varying probabilities with respect to the total number of network nodes, where the committee size is $10$, the probability dramatically increases when the total nodes is three times more than the committee size and onwards.
 The probability plateaus at 0.35.

 #### Variation of Total Number of Nodes with Committee Size 100